MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-key-vault-manage-powershell.md

 ---
-title: Manage Key Vault in Azure Stack Hub using PowerShell | Microsoft Docs
+title: Manage Key Vault in Azure Stack Hub using PowerShell
 description: Learn how to manage Key Vault in Azure Stack Hub by using PowerShell.
 author: sethmanheim